Germany | Wurzburg

 There is a mandatory set of pre-departure orientations at Lebanon Valley College for all students planning to participate in the program.

-Students are housed in single occupancy efficiency apartments on University of Würzburg's campus.
+Students are housed in single-occupancy efficiency apartments on the University of Würzburg’s campus.
 The program provides a declining-balance card for university cafeterias.

-Program cost for Summer 2020 is $3650 and will cover tuition (6 credits), housing, field trips, books, transportation to and from the airport, and health insurance.
+Tentative program costs for Summer 2023 are $3,900 and will cover tuition (6 credits), housing, field trips, books, transportation to and from the airport, and health insurance.

 Food, airfare, independent travel, and personal expenses are NOT included in the program cost.
 Fees are subject to change.